tglucksmann/buybitcoinworldwide.github.io/_wallets/trezor.md

 summary: TREZOR launched in August 2014 as the first Bitcoin hardware wallet, offering secure cold storage plus the ability to spend with the convenience of a hot wallet.
 TREZOR is a small, key-sized device which connects to your computer with a USB cable.
 It stores your Bitcoin private keys offline and signs transactions.
 It can be safely used on a malware infected computer.
 TREZOR is compatible with a number of software wallets, including Mycelium, Electrum, and Multibit HD.
 weight: 9
 ---
 [TREZOR](http://buybitcoinww.co/TREZOR_Wallet){:rel="nofollow"} launched in [August 2014](http://satoshilabs.com/news/2014-08-07-trezor-sales-launched-buytrezor-com/) as the first Bitcoin hardware wallet, offering secure cold storage plus the ability to spend with the convenience of a hot wallet.
-[TREZOR](http://buybitcoinww.co/TREZOR_Wallet){:rel="nofollow"} is a small, key-sized device which connects to your computer with a USB cable.
+TREZOR is a small, key-sized device which connects to your computer with a USB cable.
 It stores your Bitcoin private keys offline and signs transactions.
 It can be safely used on a malware infected computer.

 [TREZOR](https://www.coldhardware.com/trezor-review/) is compatible with a number of wallets, including [Electrum](/wallets/electrum/), MultiBit HD, and [GreenAddress](/wallets/greenaddress/) on desktop, [GreenBits](/wallets/greenbits/) and [Mycelium](/wallets/mycelium/) on Android, and [myTREZOR.com](https://mytrezor.com) on the web.
 Use the TREZOR Chrome extension to manage your device.